Thomas Frank (political commentator): Politics

-Frank was a College Republican, attending campus meetings at the University of Kansas, but became highly critical of conservatism, especially the presidency of George W. Bush.
-Frank summarized the thesis of his book The Wrecking Crew: How Conservatives Rule (2008) as "[b]ad government is the natural product of rule by those who believe government is bad."
+Frank was a College Republican, attending campus meetings at the University of Kansas, but became highly critical of conservatism.
+He summarized the thesis of his 2008 book The Wrecking Crew as "[b]ad government is the natural product of rule by those who believe government is bad."

 Frank's other writings include essays for Harper's Magazine, Le Monde diplomatique, Bookforum, and the Financial Times.
 His book What's the Matter with Kansas?
 (2004) earned him nationwide and international recognition.
+In October 2005, Frank received the Eugene Debs Award for his work in the field of social justice.

 From December 2010 to February 2014, Frank wrote the monthly "Easy Chair" column for Harper's Magazine.

+Frank identifies as a left-wing populist and supported Bernie Sanders's 2016 and 2020 presidential campaigns.

-It received little attention at the time, but in Listen, Liberal: Or, What Ever Happened to the Party of the People?
+In Listen, Liberal: Or, What Ever Happened to the Party of the People?
 (2016), Frank was one of the few analysts who foresaw that Donald Trump could win the 2016 United States presidential election.
-In 2018, he called Trump "the worst politician ever", but maintained that Trump could be reelected in the 2020 presidential election.
+In 2018, he called Trump "the worst politician ever," but maintained that Trump could be reelected in the 2020 presidential election.
 Frank further observes that "quasi-fascist movements" are springing up around the world.

 Frank's research into U.S. populism was published as the book The People, No: A Brief History of Anti-Populism (2020).
 In it, he examines the origin of the term in the United States and discusses historical examples of populism and its adherents and detractors.

 Personal life

 Frank lives in Bethesda, Maryland, with his wife, Wendy Edelberg, and their children.
-He identifies as a left-wing populist and supported Bernie Sanders's campaigns for President of the United States in 2016 and 2020.